neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_genes_devel_nav_escape.md

 The Mexican tetra, *Astyanax mexicanus*, consists of a population of fish that inhabit caves in Northeast Mexico, and a surface fish population, that inhabit the rivers of Mexico and Southern Texas.
 In response to their different environments, these two populations have evolved different behavioral traits.
 Critically, these two independent populations can breed with each other and produce viable offspring (ie. they are interfertile populations).

 Recently, purebred populations of cave and surface fish were tested for behavioral differences in locomotor activity, escape reflex movement, and prey capture.
-Two traits for each behavior were measured.
+Each behavior was quantified by two traits that were then measured.
 For example, prey capture behavior was quantified by the strike angle and the strike distance (Figure 1).

 :::{image} /images/genetic-cross-parental-prey-capture.png
 :width: 700